Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Mean-field results

-Note that since the denominator of $\Lambda_{c,\: 3D}$ is larger than the $\Lambda_{c,\: mf}$ one, then the beyond mean-field macroscopic quantum self-trapping critical value is smaller than the mean-field one $\Lambda_{c,\: 3D}<\Lambda_{c,\: mf}$, as pictured in Fig.\ref{fig:3DX}.
+Note that since the denominator of $\Lambda_{\text{c,\ 3D}}$ is larger than the $\Lambda_{\text{c,\ mf}}$ one, then the beyond-mean-field macroscopic quantum self-trapping critical value is smaller than the mean-field one $\Lambda_{\text{c,\ 3D}}<\Lambda_{\text{c,\ mf}}$, as pictured in Fig.\ref{fig:3DX}.
 Furthermore, the relative correction grows as the gas parameter decreases and it is marginally more significant for lower values of $|z_0|$.

 \end{subsection} \end{section}